 - After the cupcakes are filled get your chocolate dip ready on the stove-top or in the microwave.
 Just heat until melted then mix.

 - Dip the tops of each cupcake into the melted chocolate and coconut oil.
 Let them sit to harden at the top.

 - In the meantime you can make a simple keto icing in a small bowl.
 If you add to much liquid add more icing sugar.
 It's best to add little by little of the whipping cream until you get icing consistency.
 Add to a piping bag of a zip bag and trim the corner off.

 - Make a swirl on the tops of each cooled and hardened cupcake.

 - Enjoy or even better the next day as is with all keto desserts made with almond and coconut flour.

-I know it seems like lots of work but it’s not really as they are simple steps that take no time at all.
-If anything the cooling period of the cupcakes takes the longest.
-Filled cupcakes must always be cooled before you add any type of filling or it will melt and the same goes for adding a frosting or dip.
+I know it seems like lots of work, but it’s not really, as they are simple steps that take no time at all.
+If anything, the cooling period of the cupcakes takes the longest.

 Nutrition: Each Keto Copy-Cat Hostess Filled Cupcakes treat is 4.5 net carbs based on my calculations and ingredients.
-Please do your own to make sure they fit your macros with the ingredients you use.
+Would you mind doing your own to make sure they fit your macros with the ingredients you use?

-Canadian Budget Binder is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.ca and affiliated sites.
+Canadian Budget Binder participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.ca and affiliated sites.